withalliam/Bachelors/README.md

 7. Then you can obtain a game link.

 ## Why is this project useful?
  First of all, it is targeted at students at Handong Global University.
 I shared a prototype of the game with the people around me, they enjoyed it a lot.
 Nowadays, when resting or enjoying a short time, most students watch YouTube.
 Instead of watching YouTube, this game can be a fresh material to enjoy for a short time.
 In the game, **the ducks are very cute** and I made semester ducks with topics that students will sympathize with and enjoy.
 The ducks are reminiscent of us.
 <br><br>
  Moreover, the game is distributed through open source in GitHub, but it is difficult for Koreans to access it easily because it is in Chinese.
 Most people are at a loss for what to do when they start.
 On the other hand, it is easily accessible through this project.
+It took me a lot of time to find various sites when I made this game, but you can save time by the reference in this project.
 If you want to make your own version, you can develop and enjoy through the explanation above and the links below.

 ## Where can I get more help, if i need it?
 **To improve the code**